rightjs/rightjs-docs/docs/en/tutorials/getting-started.md

     element.parent();        // the first parent
     element.parent('div');   // the first DIV parent

-RigthJS supports majority of the standard CSS3 selectors on all browsers.
+RightJS supports all the standard CSS3 selectors in all browsers.

 [Read more](/tutorials/dom-navigation-and-manipulations)

 ## Working With Collections, :collections

-To keep it simple RightJS doesn't have any specific interfaces to process dom-elements collections, instead of that it offers something nicer and more generic.
-You can process {Array}s by specifying property/method name and optional attributes just like that.
+There are two ways to process dom-collections in RightJS.
+First of all you can use very simple shortcuts to call any {Element} and {Input} methods on a group of elements, just like that

+    "div.some-rule".addClass('another-class');
+    "div.some-rule".highlight();
+    "div.some-rule".remove();
+    // ....

+The other way is to handle collections of dom elements as {Array} instances, by specifying callback functions, or simply name of method/property you need to access/call

     var ids = $$('div').map('get', 'id');
     var classes = $$('div').map('get', 'className').map('split', /\s+/).flatten();